 Are you looking for a way to create unique images that stand out from the crowd?
 Infrared photography takes a mundane scene and turns it into magic.
 Learn infrared photography from camera selection to capture considerations to efficient and artistic post-processing with Laurie Klein and Shelley Vandegrift, co-authors of the best-selling book Infrared Photography: Techniques for Artistic Images from Amherst Publishing.

-Students do not need to own an infrared converted camera or have an infrared filter to take this workshop.
+Students do not need to own an infrared converted camera or have an infrared filter to take this seminar.
 Shelley covers the equipment options and considerations for getting started with infrared photography in the first session.
-Sample infrared images will be made available for students who don’t have equipment and want to follow along in the post-processing portions of the workshop.
+Sample infrared images will be made available for students who don’t have equipment and want to follow along in the post-processing portions of the webinar.

 Zoom Video Conferencing software (available for no charge from Zoom.com) will be used to facilitate the class sessions.
 Further details will be emailed to registrants.